 - March 27: The Coronavirus Aid, Relief and Security (CARES) Act was signed into law, providing additional dollars for hospitals, public health agencies, purchase of personal protective equipment, and related expenses.

 - March 18: The Families First Coronavirus Response Act was signed into law, providing paid family and medical leave (up to 12 weeks) and sick leave (up to 80 hours) for workers affected by coronavirus and related closures.
 It applies to businesses with less than 500 employees, and the federal government will reimburse for a portion of the costs.
 Paid leave provided by the Families First Coronavirus Response Act will expire on December 30.

 - March 13: President Trump declared a national state of emergency based on the U.S. Department of Health and Human Services (HHS) determination of a Public Health Emergency effective January 31.
-The HHS renewed this determination on April 21 to expire July 25, and then again on July 23 to expire October 21.
+The HHS renewed this determination on April 21 to expire July 25, and then again on July 23 to expire October 23.
+On October 3, HHS Secretary Azar announced an extension of the declaration effective October 23 for 90 days.
 This renewal will enable hospitals and health care systems to continue combating the pandemic.

 - March 11: The World Health Organization declared the novel COVID-19 disease a global pandemic.

 - March 6: The Coronavirus Preparedness and Response Supplemental Appropriations Act provided $8.3 billion in emergency funding nationwide, including grants to state and local public health agencies.

 - October 1: Dr. Stack announced new Halloween guidance, including what Halloween activities to avoid such as traditional trick or treating and some recommended lower-risk activities such as trick or treating with facial coverings in neighbors’ driveways, porches or outdoor tables with individually wrapped candy laid out and separated.